LoRA – low rank adaptation of large language models

 Total trainable LoRA parameters: 12,368

-We have gone from 124M trainable parameters to 12k trainable parameters, i.e. we have reduced the number of trainable parameters 10,000 times!
+We have gone from 124M trainable parameters to 12k trainable parameters, that is, we have reduced the number of trainable parameters by 10,000 times!

 model